Research Day is Wednesday, April 18, 2018

 8:40 AM Student Lightning Talks

 Six student abstracts will be selected by the Research Advisory Committee.
 Students will have 2 minutes and one Powerpoint slide to present a preview of their poster and attract an audience for the Noon Poster Session.
 Faculty judges will evaluate the quality of the lightning talk and the poster presentation and award prizes of $500 that can be used toward research-related activities.
 Three total prizes will be given, with one being a People’s Choice Award.
+Speaker names and presentation titles will be announced on March 5, 2018.

-9:00 AM Pensinger Lecture in Comparative Medicine; Keynote Address
+9:00 AM Pensinger Lecture in Comparative Medicine; Keynote address

 10:00 AM Coffee Break